BY NF STUDIO

 The Main Differences Between Sunni and Shiite Beliefs Today

 Today, over 85% of Muslims in the world are Sunni.
 Sunnis live in over forty Muslim countries as well as parts of Asia and Europe.
 Only Iran, Iraq, Azerbaijan, and Bahrain are predominantly Shiite, although there are also significant populations in Syria, Lebanon, and Yemen.
-It’s important to remember that Muslim cultures—and, therefore, approaches to practicing Islam—naturally vary in both sects by continent, country, and region.
+It’s important to remember that the cultures of Muslim-majority nations—and, therefore, approaches to practicing Islam—naturally vary in both sects by continent, country, and region.
 However, there are some general key differences between Sunni Muslim beliefs and Shiite beliefs to be aware of:

 Scripture vs. human authority.
 Sunni Muslims place the most importance on correctly interpreting Quran scriptures and other holy writings in order to guide their faith and practices.
 They focus on understanding Allah (God) through these texts.
 Shiites, however, place more emphasis on the Prophet Muhammad and his genetic successors as living embodiments of Allah’s teachings.
 They venerate and emulate these figures.

 God’s power vs. the power of sacrifice.
 Sunni Muslim teachings tend to focus on the power of Allah in the world, including in public and political contexts.
 Shiites, on the other hand, most revere sacrifice and martyrdom as spiritual experiences.

 "GENERALLY SPEAKING, SUNNIS AND SHIITES HAVE DIFFERENT IDEAS ABOUT WHICH ASPECTS OF FAITH SHOULD BE THE PRIMARY DRIVING FORCES IN MATTERS OF AUTHORITY, TEACHINGS, PRACTICES, AND RITUALS."